mavceleb/mavceleb_baseline/README.md

 yx4nfa35 voices/English/01062.wav faces/English/01062.jpg
 bowsaf5e voices/English/01063.wav faces/English/01063.jpg
 ```
 We have kept the ground truth for fair evaluation during FAME challenge.
 Participants are expected to compute and submit a text file including the `id` and `L2 Scores` in the following format.
 We also provide `computeScore.py` to generate sample submission score files.
 Set `ver` and `heard_lang` accordingly and run the script.
-For example, if `ver='v1'` and `heard_lang='English'`, the script will generate two files in the given format: `sub_scores_v1_English_heard.txt` and `sub_scores_English_unheard.txt`.
+For example, if `ver='v1'` and `heard_lang='English'`, the script will generate two files in the given format: `sub_scores_English_heard.txt` and `sub_scores_English_unheard.txt`.
 The heard scores are for `English` test language whereas unheard scores for language that is unheard by the model i.e. `Urdu`.
 ```
 ysuvkz41 0.9988
 tog3zj45 0.1146